Corporate Finance I

 • Learning outcome

-The candidate will on successfully completing the course, is able to:
+The candidate will on successfully completing the course, be able to:

 • explain the fundamental concepts in advanced corporate finance theory